AMAsGroup/amasgroup.github.io/_pages/facility.md

 # Research Facilities and Equipment

 The AMAs Research Group is equipped with state-of-the-art research facilities inside the department and interacts with other laboratories across campus.
-These facilities support prototyping, processing, microstructure characterization, and mechanical testing of metal alloys.
+These facilities support materials fabrication, processing, characterization, mechanical property measurement, and additive manufacturing.
 Our extensive range of equipment and technologies includes:<br>

 **Metal Casting:**
 - Induction Melting Furnace